Kunín

 Kunín (until 1947 Kunvald; Kunewald) is a municipality and village in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,800 inhabitants.

 Geography

 Kunín is located about 4 km north of Nový Jičín and 27 km southwest of Ostrava.
 The larger part of the municipality lies in the Moravian Gate, only the southeastern part lies in the Moravian-Silesian Foothills.
-The Jičínka river flows through the municipality.
+The Jičínka River flows through the municipality.
 The northern and western parts of the municipal territory lie within the Poodří Protected Landscape Area.

 History

 The first written mention of Kunvald is from 1382.
 From 1584, it was a separate estate.
 In 1947, Kunvald was renamed Kunín.
-From 1975 to 1990, Kunín was an administrative part of Nový Jičín.
+From 1975 to 1990, Kunín was a municipal part of Nový Jičín.
 Since 1991, it has been a separate municipality.

 Economy

 The municipality is connected with a significant dairy company Mlékárna Kunín.
 The production started here at the end of the 19th century.
 In 2004, the production was moved to Ostrava while the headquarters stayed here.
 Since 2007, the company is owned by Lactalis corporation.